Immunisation

 The Shingles Vaccine is recommended for men and women aged 65 to 80 years old and is funded for eligible patients.

-Here at the Amberley Medical Centre we belong to the Worldwise Travelers Health and Vaccination Centre.
-This means
+Here at Amberley Medical Centre we belong to the Worldwise Travelers Health and Vaccination Centre.
+This means we can give you advice on the appropriate immunisations and maximise your health protection.

 A travel appointment takes just forty minutes and will give you and your family invaluable advice for planning your trip, and staying safe while away.
 We have a wide range of immunisation in stock and can start the process immediately.